seanpm2001/AI2001_Docs/Docs/Datasets/Types/Linguistics/!OldVersions/README/English/USA/README.txt

 Linguistic datasets are used for various linguistic tasks, including translation, word generation, spell checking, and more.

-As of 2023, Tuesday, August 1st, there are `100` linguistic datasets, with many more planned in the coming months.
+As of 2023, Wednesday, August 2nd, there are `102` linguistic datasets, with many more planned in the coming months.
 They include:

 <details open><summary><p lang="en"><b><u>Click/tap here to expand/collapse this listing</u></b></p></summary>